What affects Test Automation Estimation when using Selenium estimation tools?

 - Determine the dependencies / implications of using the tool

 Using only Selenium is not enough to build a framework or complete automation.
-Selenium (web driver) will only run a test script, but there are other tasks, such as reporting results, logging, taking screenshots, and so on.
+Selenium (web driver) will only run a test script, but there are other tasks, such as reporting results, logging, taking screenshots, etc.

 To achieve these goals, you will need separate tools that will be integrated with the framework.
 Therefore, it is important to define these auxiliary tools, which will be better for performing the required tasks.